lyokoth/Pokedex-react/README.md

 - Fetched all Pokémon through the API and got their individual Pokédex entries ✅
 - Filtered Pokedex search by Generations/Region Dex ✅
 - Implemented Dark Mode ✅
+- Added Moves and Ability descriptions to FPOTD and individual entries ✅